How Do I Fix Disk 100 In Windows 10 Task Manager

 Method 4: Scan for malware

-Your computer may have been infected with malware, causing the spike in disk usage.
-Antivirus Software should have caught the issue if running in the background.
-Even so, make sure your antivirus package scans your hard drive for any infections.
-Even though it may take a certain amount of time because your disk is already heavily used, it may be necessary to identify and remove malicious software.
+Your computer may have been infected with malware, causing a spike in disk usage.
+Antivirus software should have caught the issue if it is running in the background.
+Ensure your antivirus package scans your hard drive for any infections.
+Even though it may take some time because your disk is already heavily used, identifying and removing malicious software may be necessary.

 Method 5: Turn off Superfetch

 Windows Superfetch is another feature of Windows 10 that can cause problems.
-To temporarily disable this service, you can run net.exe stop superfetch with the same command as Windows search.
-Disabling the service permanently can be accomplished using the same procedure as disabling Windows search.
+To temporarily turn off this service, run net.exe stop superfetch with the same command as Windows search.
+Turning off the service permanently using the same procedure as turning off Windows Search.

 Method 6: Change Energy Options from Balanced to High Performance